Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Zeus.md

 |:--------------:|:------------:|:---------:|:--------:|:-----:|
 |       7        |      2       |   1 CT    |   2 CT   |   -    |

-Become infused with essence of lightning, gaining <mark style="background: #004A4CA6;">+1</mark> to Agility rolls and 4 movespeed for the duration.
+Become infused with essence of lightning, gaining [[Dice mechanics#Advantage |Advantage]] to Agility rolls and 4 movespeed for the duration.
 You can end this charge period with a lightning-infused tackle that deals <mark style="background: #930000A6;">1d12</mark> [[Combat Mechanics#Magic Damage |magic damage]].
 If you cast this while ***Flying***, ***BECOME THE LIGHTNING*** and deal <mark style="background: #930000A6;">1d20</mark> instead.
 Additionally, the target must make a <mark style="background: #A5A5A5;">Willpower</mark> roll, or be stunned for 1d4 turns